Two-dimensional categorified Hall algebras: Derived moduli stacks of coherent sheaves

 have tor-amplitude $\le 0$.
 Since $p$ is affine, $p_\ast$ is $t$-exact, and therefore the modules $p_\ast \varphi^\ast(\calF)$ and $p_\ast \varphi_0^\ast(\calF)$ are eventually connective.
 The conclusion now follows from \cite[Proposition~16.2.3.1-(3)]{Lurie_SAG}.

 We now turn to nilcompleteness.
-Let $S \in \dAff$ be an affine derived scheme and let $S_n \coloneqq \mathrm t_{\le n}(S)$ be its $n$-th truncation.
+Let $S \in \dAff$ be an affine derived scheme and let $S_n \coloneqq \mathsf t_{\le n}(S)$ be its $n$-th truncation.
 We have to prove that the diagram

 is a pullback.
 Combining \cite[Propositions~19.2.1.5 and 2.7.3.2-(c)]{Lurie_SAG} we see that the bottom horizontal map is an equivalence.
-As the vertical map are fully faithful, we deduce that the top horizontal map is fully faithful as well.
-We are therefore reduced to check that the top horizontal map is essentially surjective.
+As the vertical maps are fully faithful, we deduce that the top horizontal map is fully faithful as well.
+Thus, it is enough to check that the top horizontal map is essentially surjective.
 Given $\calF \in \catAPerf(X \times S)$ denote by $\calF_n$ its image in $\catAPerf(X \times S_n)$.
 We wish to show that if each $\calF_n$ belongs to $\catCoh_{S_n}( X \times S_n )$ then $\calF$ belongs to $\catCoh_S(X \times S)$.
 Since the squares